kubernetes/kubernetes/docs/getting-started-guides/docker.md

 1. You need to have docker installed on one machine.
 2. Your kernel should support memory and swap accounting.
-Ensure that the following configs are turned on in your linux kernel:
+Ensure that the following configs are turned on in your linux kernel (skip this step on windows):

     ```console
     CONFIG_RESOURCE_COUNTERS=y